-Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017
+Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017 (revised March 14, 2018)

-22 (i)• it is accompanied by: • a declaration in compliance with 28 23 U.S.C. § 1746-or a notarized statement-setting out the date of 24 deposit and stating that first-class postage is being prepaid; or \bullet 25 evidence (such as a postmark or date stamp) showing that the 26 paper was so deposited and that postage was prepaid; or 27 (ii)• the court of appeals exercises its discretion to permit the later 28 filing of a declaration or notarized statement that satisfies Rule 29 25(a)(2) (C)(i)(A)(iii) .
+22 (i)• it is accompanied by: • a declaration in compliance with 28 23 U.S.C. § 1746-or a notarized statement-setting out the date of 24 deposit and stating that first-class postage is being prepaid; or • 25 evidence (such as a postmark or date stamp) showing that the 26 paper was so deposited and that postage was prepaid; or 27 (ii) the court of appeals exercises its discretion to permit the later 28 filing of a declaration or notarized statement that satisfies Rule 29 25(a)(2) (C)(i) (A)(iii).
 30 (D) Electronic filing.
 A court of appeals may by local rule permit or 31 require papers to be filed, signed, or verified by electronic means that are 32 consistent with technical standards, if any, that the Judicial Conference of 33 the United States establishes.
 A local rule may require filing by electronic 34 means only if reasonable exceptions are allowed.
-A paper filed by 35 electronic means in compliance with a local rule constitutes a written paper • for the number of anothing these miles 36 for the purpose of applying these rules.
-36 37 (B) Electronic Filing and Signing.
+A paper filed by 35 electronic means in compliance with a local rule constitutes a written paper 36 for the purpose of applying these rules.
 37 (B) Electronic Filing and Signing.
-37 38 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person 37 38 39 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic 37383940 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by 37 38 39 40 41 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule.
-37 38 39 40 41 42 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. (ii) Unrepresented Person-When Allowed or Required.
-A person 37 38 39 40 41 42 43 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. (ii) Unrepresented Person-When Allowed or Required.
-A person not represented by an attorney: 37 38 39 40 41 42 43 44 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. (ii) Unrepresented Person-When Allowed or Required.
-A person not represented by an attorney: may file electronically only if allowed by court order or by local 37 38 39 40 41 42 43 44 45 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. (ii) Unrepresented Person-When Allowed or Required.
-A person not represented by an attorney: may file electronically only if allowed by court order or by local rule; and may file and 37 38 39 40 41 42 43 44 45 46 (B) Electronic Filing and Signing. (i) By a Represented Person-Required; Exceptions.
-A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. (ii) Unrepresented Person-When Allowed or Required.
-A person not represented by an attorney: may file electronically only if allowed by court order or by local rule; and may be required to file electronically only by court order, or by
+38 (i) By a Represented Person-Required; Exceptions.
+A person 39 represented by an attorney must file electronically, unless nonelectronic 40 filing is allowed by the court for good cause or is allowed or required by 41 local rule.
+42 (ii) Unrepresented Person-When Allowed or Required.
+A person 43 not represented by an attorney: 44 • may file electronically only if allowed by court order or by local 45 rule; and 46 • may be required to file electronically only by court order, or by 47 a local rule that includes reasonable exceptions.
+48 (iii) Signing.
+An authorized filing made through a person's 49 electronic-filing account, together with the person's name on a signature

-Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017
+Report to the Standing Committee Advisory Committee on Appellate Rules May 22, 2017 (revised March 14, 2018)